+Practical and hands-on CPR session

 Pn Norisah sharing insights on the current

 Engineering Shopping Malls III, 1 November

 Held at Wisma IEM, this was the third series organised in collaboration with the Institution of Engineers Malaysia (IEM) since 2012 and saw almost 70 participants in attendance.
 Speakers representing IEM and PPKM gave insights on effective shopping mall management with an optimum balance between soft skills (human resource) and hardware (building structures and equipment).
 Both new and old malls need to be engineered and re-engineered for efficiency in today's competitive scenario.
 Council of Asian Shopping Centers (CASC) Conference 2017, 18-20 October

-CASC Council meeting was hosted by Institute of Shopping Center Management Hong Kong

-Seated front row L to R: Victor Guo, Mall China; Jeffrey Tsai, Taiwan Council of Shopping Centers (TCSC); Maureen Fung, ISCM Hong Kong; Tan Sri Datuk Eddy Chen, PPK Malaysia (PPKM); Dr. TM Kwong, ISCM; Stephanus Ridzwan, Asosiasi Pengelola Pusat Belanja Indonesia (APPBI); Dato Joyce Yap, PPKM; Heru Nasution, APPBI; Kelvin Ng, Singapore and Victor Liu, TCSC.
+CASC Council meeting was hosted by Institute of Shopping Center Management Hong Kong Seated front row L to R: Victor Guo, Mall China; Jeffrey Tsai, Taiwan Council of Shopping Centers (TCSC); Maureen Fung, ISCM Hong Kong; Tan Sri Datuk Eddy Chen, PPK Malaysia (PPKM); Dr. TM Kwong, ISCM; Stephanus Ridzwan, Asosiasi Pengelola Pusat Belanja Indonesia (APPBI); Dato Joyce Yap, PPKM; Heru Nasution, APPBI; Kelvin Ng, Singapore and Victor Liu, TCSC.
 The annual CASC Conference was held recently at the Hong Kong Convention and Exhibition Centre 2017 with more than 200 participants from Malaysia, Singapore, Indonesia, Hong Kong, China, Taiwan and Japan.

-Panel discussion by country representatives

-L to R: Victor Guo, China;

-Jeffrey Tsai, Taiwan;

-Sugwantono Tanto, Indonesia;

-Tan Sri Datuk Eddy Chen,

-Malaysia; Kelvin Ng,

-Singapore; Maureen Fung,

-Hong Kong and Hon Michael

-Tien, Moderator from ISCM

-Speakers included those from shopping malls and renowned international retailers as well property management gurus and urban city planners from noted Hong Kong universities.
+Panel discussion by country representatives L to R: Victor Guo, China; Jeffrey Tsai, Taiwan; Sugwantono Tanto, Indonesia; Tan Sri Datuk Eddy Chen, Malaysia; Kelvin Ng, Singapore; Maureen Fung, Hong Kong and Hon Michael Tien, Moderator from ISCM Speakers included those from shopping malls and renowned international retailers as well property management gurus and urban city planners from noted Hong Kong universities.

-Mall visit to PMQ (formerly known as Police Married Quarters), a heritage building which has been refurbished into commercial and studio units, with a public open space for the creative entrepreneurs of Shopping Malls in Asia, chaired by the Hon.
+Mall visit to PMQ (formerly known as Police Married Quarters), a heritage building which has been refurbished into commercial and studio units, with a public open space for the creative entrepreneurs Our President joined panelists from other member countries in an invigorating discussion on Current & Upcoming Development of Shopping Malls in Asia, chaired by the Hon.
 Michael Tien, Legislative Councillor, Deputy to the National People's Congress, China.
 Other panel discussions included topics like the need for a reliable ecosystem of investors, retailers and developers; transformation of the shopping scenario; and the need for malls to embrace change.